 CRIM 101.
 Introduction to Criminal Justice.
 (3) The evolution of the system of criminal justice in the United States; differing approaches to law enforcement; and the process of criminal justice from intake to dismissal through its main agencies: police, courts, corrections, probation, and parole.
 Current problems, experiments, and reforms in criminal justice.
 Planning for a career in criminal justice.

 CRIM 202.
 Criminal Procedure.
-(3) A detailed analysis of due process of law from the initial investigation to the ultimate disposition of the case, including search amd seizure, interrogation, hearings, motions, pleas and trial procedures, the role of the principal trial participants, basic rules of evidence, sentencing, and the appellate process.
-Prerequisite: CRIM 201 with a grade of C or better, or permission of instructor.
+(3) A detailed analysis of due process of law from the initial investigation to the ultimate disposition of the case, including search and seizure, interrogation, hearings, motions, pleas and trial procedures, the role of the principal trial participants, basic rules of evidence, sentencing, and the appellate process.
+Prerequisite: CRIM 201 with a grade of C or better or permission of instructor.

 CRIM 211, 212.
 Forensic Science I and II.
 (3, 3) Principles and techniques of collecting, preserving, and analyzing evidence; using photography, medical pathology, toxicology, serology, ballistics, graphology, polygraph tests, voice prints, and other aids for the analysis of evidence such as physical damage, hair, blood, semen, drugs, weapons, documents, and oral statements; and the operation of crime laboratories and the use of evidence in court.
 Forensic Science I is not a prerequisite to Forensic Science II.

 CRIM 232.
 Criminology.
 (3) The nature and causation of crime.
 The nature of criminal behavior, theories, and research.
 Prerequisite: SCWK 101 or permission of instructor.

 CRIM 250.
-Issues for Criminal Justice Interns.
-(3) Supervised field experience in criminal justice.
+Internship I. (3) Supervised field experience in criminal justice.
 Working with their advisors and the Career Services Office, students arrange an internship in criminal justice.
 The students will then work in the field during the semester, meeting in the classroom to report on related reading and the field experience.
-Must pass with a C or better.
 Prerequisites: second semester sophomore or above and minimum 2.00 grade point average.
 Must have permission of instructor prior to registration.
-Cross-listed with HSEC 250.
+Cross listed with HSEC 250.